pavikaa/gesture-based-door-control/README.md

 4. Save the captured data for later use in training or classification (export the Serial output to a .csv file).

-5. Train a machine learning model using the captured IMU data and export the model to `model.h`.
+5. Train a machine learning model using the captured IMU data and export the model to `model.h` by opening the `arduino_gesture_model_training.ipynb` file included in `model_training` folder with [Google Colab](https://colab.research.google.com/) and following the steps inside.
 Place the `model.h` file in the `imu_classification` folder.

 6. Upload the `imu_classification.ino` sketch to the Arduino.